-

 Credit line: Carol M. Highsmith's America, Library of Congress, Prints and Photographs Division.

-- MUSEUM QUALITY INKS AND PAPER: Printed on thick 192gsm heavyweight matte paper with archival giclee inks, this historic fine art will decorate your wall for years to come.
+- MUSEUM QUALITY INKS AND PAPER: Printed on thick 240gsm thick luster photographic paper with archival giclee inks, this historic fine art will decorate your wall for years to come

-- ATTENTION TO DETAIL: We edit every antique map for image quality, color and vibrance, so it can look its best while retaining historical character.
+- ARTWORK MADE TO ORDER IN THE USA: We make each reprint only when you order it.
+We edit every photograph for image quality and true color reproduction, so it can look its best while retaining historical character.
 Makes a great gift!

-- FRAME READY: Your unframed poster will arrive crease-free, rolled in a sturdy mailing tube.
-Many maps fit easy-to-find standard size frames 16x20, 16x24, 18x24, 24x30, 24x36, saving on custom framing.
+- FRAME READY: Your unframed poster ships crease-free, rolled in a sturdy mailing tube.
+Many pictures fit easy-to-find standard size frames 16x20, 16x24, 18x24, 24x30, 24x36, saving on custom framing

 - Watermarks will not appear in the printed picture.
-Some blemishes, tears, or stamps may be removed from the final print.
+Old photos sometimes have blemishes, tears, or stamps that may be removed from the final printWatermarks will not appear in the printed picture.
+Old photos sometimes have blemishes, tears, or stamps that may be removed from the final print

 Why choose Historic Pictoric

 Every artwork we offer is carefully edited by our small but dedicated team of image professionals, ensuring each detail is perfect.
 We print every order to demand right here in the USA, treating every piece with the same care and attention we would give our own work.
 From editing to printing to packaging, we take pride in delivering artwork that meets our high standards—and we love knowing it’s heading to a home where it will be appreciated.
+What our customers say.